 For the many places offering cub petting opportunities across the country, they need a constant stream of cubs younger than 12 weeks old for public interactions.
 This need creates a vicious cycle of tiger breeding, animal abuse, and trading of hundreds of big cats among private owners, with no accountability for what happens to those big cats once they are no longer wanted or needed.

-Contact your US representative today to support the Big Cat Public Safety Act!
+Contact your US representative and US senators today to support the Big Cat Public Safety Act!

 Currently there is no U.S. federal law regarding the private ownership of big cats as pets.
 Therefore, the fate of these big cats, like their population numbers, remains an unregulated mystery.
 In addition, the allowance of public contact with big cats creates immense health and safety risks for both people and big cats.